Skip to main content

-the menace of rumours and fake news on its platform, Whatsapp has announced
+Under the tremendous pressure from the Indian government to handle the menace of rumours and fake news on its platform, Whatsapp has announced another series of measures to curb mass forwarding of messages, images and videos.

 Whatsapp will be launching a test to limit forwarding on WhatsApp.
 Unlike other countries, people in India, forward more messages, photos, and videos, than any other country in the world.
 Whatsapp is planning to limit the number of chats to five at once and will remove the quick forward button next to media messages.